-The Plan incorporates key corporate governance practices, including the following:
+The 2015 Plan incorporates key corporate governance practices, including the following:

-- Limits the number of shares available to 3,000,000, which represents approximately 17% of our issued and outstanding common shares as of May 26, 2015; - All shares granted in connection with awards other than options and stock appreciation rights count as two shares against the 3,000,000 share limit; - The price of any option may not be altered or repriced without stockholder approval; - Discounted stock options and stock appreciation rights are prohibited; - Reload options are not permitted; - Performance goals may be imposed on grants; - No ability of participants to receive dividend payments with respect to restricted stock until the shares are vested; - Liberal share counting is not permitted; - Payment of the exercise price or applicable taxes made by delivery of shares, or withholding of shares, in satisfaction of a participant's obligation, will not result in additional shares becoming available for subsequent awards under the Plan; - It is administered by a committee of independent directors; - Qualifies performance incentive awards as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.
+- The price of any option may not be altered or repriced without stockholder approval; - · Discounted stock options and stock appreciation rights are prohibited; - · Reload options are not permitted; - · Performance goals may be imposed on grants; - · No ability of participants to receive dividend payments with respect to restricted stock until the shares are vested; - Liberal share counting is not permitted; - Payment of the exercise price or applicable taxes made by delivery of shares, or withholding of shares, in satisfaction of a participant's obligation, will not result in additional shares becoming available for subsequent awards under the 2015 Plan; - · It is administered by a committee of independent directors; and - Qualifies performance incentive awards as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.

-The Plan is being submitted to the stockholders for approval in order to comply with the applicable requirements of The NASDAQ Stock Market and to qualify certain awards made to certain officers as deductible for federal income tax purposes under section 162(m) of the Code.
+The amendment to the 2015 Plan is being submitted to the stockholders for approval in order to comply with the applicable requirements of the Nasdaq Stock Market and to qualify certain awards made to certain officers as deductible for federal income tax purposes under section 162(m) of the Code.
 Stockholder approval is also necessary under the federal income tax rules applicable to incentive stock options.